Shoxxo/MultiWorld/README.md

 # MultiWorld
-Minecraft 1.7.10 Multiworld System
+Minecraft 1.8.x Multiworld System

+Commands:
+- Later will you have here a command list!

 Dependencies:
-- paperspigot-1.7.10-R0.1-SNAPSHOT.jar
 - EmptyWorldGenerator